What is condition monitoring (CM)?

 Laser interferometry

-Laser interferometry utilizes laser-generated wavelengths of light to measure variations from an asset’s baseline wave displacement.
+Laser interferometry uses laser-generated wavelengths of light to measure variations from an asset’s baseline wave displacement.
 Using an interferometer, the maintenance technician measures interference patterns that indicate defects—like corrosion and cavities—in surface and subsurface materials.

 Oil analysis

-Oil analysis assesses the properties of the oil (e.g., viscosity, acidity, etc.) in an asset to detect contaminants or wear particles.
+Oil analysis assesses the properties of the oil (for example, viscosity, acidity, etc.) in an asset to detect contaminants or wear particles.
 It typically involves collecting a sample of lubricating oil from the equipment and sending it to a laboratory for analysis.
 Oil analysis can be useful for monitoring assets like engines, gearboxes and hydraulic systems.

 Vibration monitoring